 Heritage & Craftsmanship

 Drawing on Zwilling’s cutlery expertise that dates back to 1731 — and Seki’s historic blade-making heritage, Miyabi forges each knife from premium Japanese steels.
 The result is a blade with exceptional edge retention and durability.
+They claim the production of each knife involves a 130 step, in around a 42 day journey - from forging to final finish.
+Included in the process are advanced heat treatment methods like Cryodur® (ice hardening) for improved toughness, corrosion resistance, and blade stability.

 Key Features